 Exactly, that’s the point, you still have a boss, it just happens to be you, and you’re not free to do as you please.
 Any self-employed person will tell you that.

-There has to be a nagging voice on your shoulder and it speaks when you build a routine.
+There has to be a nagging voice in your ear that speaks out when you break your routine.
 In my case, the alarm goes off at 8 am in the morning and I get up.
 I start the day properly at 9 am.
-If I don’t, the voice tells me that I’m late for work!

 This is my typical work routine during the summer when I sell art on my market stall:

 - 8 am – Alarm, breakfast,